-The most straightforward application of our new methods is in the area of weakly-compressible flows.
 With this in mind, it is important for us to briefly discuss other methods which have been developed for weakly-compressible flows.
 In these flows, numerical methods often encounter problems that stem from discrepancies between wave speeds.
 This leads to poor conditioning of the matrix system and incorrect predictions of the flow.
 A way to remedy this issue is the so-called low-Mach-number preconditioners that introduce a preconditioner to the matrix system to bring the wave speeds closer together~\cite{choi1993application,turkel1993review,lee1993progress,weiss1995preconditioning,turkel1999preconditioning}.
 This approach has seen much success for steady state problems, but by design these methods have a very negative impact on temporal accuracy.
-A more sophisticated approach has been taken by flux preconditioners, where only the terms in the equation that are naturally dissipative are modified~\cite{guillard1999behaviour,meister2003asymptotic,birken2005stability,birken2005low}.
+A more sophisticated approach has been taken by flux preconditioners, where only the terms in the equations that are naturally dissipative are modified~\cite{guillard1999behaviour,meister2003asymptotic,birken2005stability,birken2005low}.
 This allows the preservation of the temporal accuracy.
 In addition, we note that similar preconditioning methods have been developed specifically for finite element methods, (see the work in~\cite{persson2008newton,bassi2009discontinuous,nigro2010discontinuous,klein2016high}).
 A recent article~(c.f.~\cite{gouasmi2022entropy}) offers an excellent review of research on this topic.
 While our approach is designed to work for low-Mach-number flows, we do not employ any of the preconditioner approaches outlined above.
 Instead, our method relies on the usage of function spaces which are normally leveraged to solve the incompressible Navier-Stokes equations.

 We note that similar methods have been developed in recent work, including those described in~\cite{tavelli2017pressure,bermudez2020staggered,zampa2025asymptotic} by Dumbser and colleagues.
 The schemes in~\cite{tavelli2017pressure,bermudez2020staggered} are pressure-based schemes, and the scheme in~\cite{zampa2025asymptotic} is an entropy-based scheme.
 In contrast, the present work proposes a temperature-based scheme, which builds on well-known theoretical results for non-isothermal incompressible flows.